neetika3010/neetika3010/README.md

 Currently building robust, reproducible AI workflows using **PyTorch**, **LangChain**, **Docker**, and **AWS** :with a focus on modularity, deployment, and impact.

-### Blog and Learning Resources

-I regularly write on **Data Science,NLP,Core Machine Learning,GenerativeAI** : turning complex topics into intuitive explainers.
-**Check out my blog on [Medium](https://medium.com/@neetikashree)** for articles on AI evaluation, RAG, and more!

 ### Languages and Tools

 `python` `pytorch` `scikit_learn` `huggingface`